Incarceration in Oklahoma: Early statehood

 Before Oklahoma became a state, there were no prisons.
 Prisoners were sent to Lansing, Kansas to the Kansas Penitentiary.
 Oklahoma Commissioner of Charities and Corrections Kate Barnard had heard about the horrible treatment of Oklahoma prisoners at the Kansas Penitentiary.
 After hearing of the mistreatment, Barnard traveled to Kansas to investigate the conditions.
 Barnard discovered that inmates were being tortured.
 She returned to Oklahoma and wanted all Oklahoma prisoners returned.
 Kansas did not want to send back the prisoners since they were making a profit off of each prisoner.
 In October 1908, 50 inmates were brought back to Oklahoma.
 They were housed in a federal facility since the Oklahoma State Penitentiary was not yet completed.

 Barnard, in 1907, was elected as Commissioner of Charities and Corrections.
 Barnard helped create what is now known as the Oklahoma Department of Corrections.
 She helped better the living conditions of inmates, mental health treatments, and condition of juvenile inmates.
 She was the second women to hold a state elected office in the US, and the first to do so in Oklahoma.
 She held the position until 1915.

 McAlester Prison riot

 The McAlester Prison riot took place July 1973.
 When built the prison was built 1911, its occupancy was set at 1,100 inmates.
 By 1973 the number of inmates was double the occupancy.
 The prison riot began on July 27.
 The prisoner took around twenty-one prison officials hostage.
 The hostages were released on July 28.
 On August 4, the inmates lost control of the prison.
 Three inmates died over the course of the riot.
 Over $20 million worth of damages was done to the prison.
 Many of the policy changes were not fulfilled leading to another prison riot in 1985.

-Today
+21st century

 In 2018, there were 24 state prisons with 27,709 inmates, 1,780 inmates on parole, and 41,562 people were on probation.
 There are 93 jails in Oklahoma, as of 2018.